What is a degu?

 Degus need a large cage to live in, e.g., the Savic Royal Suite 95, with multiple levels made of metal or kiln dried pine.

-IMPORTANT: Degus are avid chewers so cannot be housed in a plastic or wooden cage or they quickly eat their way out - wire/metal cages are the most suitable.
-This includes anything you transport them in - ensure it's metal or they will escape!
+IMPORTANT: Degus are avid chewers so cannot be housed in a plastic as they quickly eat their way out - wire/metal cages are the most suitable.

 Degus are very environment and temperature sensitive.
 They should be kept in a quiet area free from drafts, chills, artificial scent, extreme heat and sudden temperature changes.